Phara0h/Postgen/README.md

 ```

+#### Samples

+See the [samples](https://github.com/Phara0h/Postgen/blob/master/samples/) folder for the collection used and the generated API from that collection.

 ## Further Development
 The code to do the generation is just some hacky code busted out in a hour.
 I would love help cleaning it up and making it more feature rich.